-G Adventures Cruise Line Fleet of Small Cruise Ships
+G Adventures Fleet of Small Cruise Ships

 Cosy and welcoming, the Yolita is a small cruise ship that lends itself to a personal and sociable onboard atmosphere.
 There are only eight bright and airy cabins, accommodating a small group of 16 passengers on each expedition around the Galapagos Islands.

-Upscale and beautifully designed to make the most of those breathtaking views that seem almost standard in the Galapagos, the Eden is perfectly equipped for guest’s comfort and relaxation.
-The ship’s deck offers panoramic views and three of its eight cabins are on the upper deck offering a bright and breezy space for resting.
+Upscale and beautifully designed to make the most of those breathtaking views that seem almost standard in the Galapagos, the Eden is perfectly equipped for guests’ comfort and relaxation.
+The ship’s deck offers panoramic views, and three of its eight cabins are on the upper deck, offering a bright and breezy space for resting.

-Areas the G Adventures Cruise Line Fleet Covers
+Areas the G Adventures Cruise Fleet Covers

-With six small cruise ships available, G adventures are able to cover the majority of the Galapagos islands’ coast.
-Shorter itineraries can take groups to the rugged East where the tiny volcanic islets are home to a rich variety of coastal dwelling creatures such as penguins, flamingos and iguanas.
-Also on seven to ten-day sailings, travelers can visit the lush western islands of Isabella, San Cristobal and Santa Cruz or focus on the central islands with trips up to remote Genovesa for serious birdwatchers and the chance to snorkel with hammerhead sharks.
+With six small cruise ships available, G adventures can cover the majority of the Galapagos islands’ coast.
+Shorter itineraries can take groups to the rugged East, where the tiny volcanic islets are home to many coastal dwelling creatures such as penguins, flamingos, and iguanas.
+Also, on seven to ten-day sailings, travelers can visit the lush western islands of Isabella, San Cristobal, and Santa Cruz or focus on the central islands with trips up to remote Genovesa for serious birdwatchers and the chance to snorkel with hammerhead sharks.